Splode/hackwild/_drafts/generating-project-documentation-with-git-log.md

 ## Using Shortlog for Teams

-The `shortlog` command is especially useful when generating release notes for projects with numerous collaborators. `shortlog` groups commits by author, sorted alphabetically by default.
-In this example, we'll pass the `-n` flag to indicate that the output should be sorted by the number of commits by an author.
+The `shortlog` command is especially useful when generating release notes for projects with many collaborators. `shortlog` groups commits by author, sorted by name.
+In this example, we’ll pass the `-n` flag to sort by the number of commits by author.

 ```git
 $ git shortlog -n --format="- %h %s" v0.7.1...v0.8.0